Travel details

 Private car transfer

-By car to Simien Mountains National Park: 135 km, about 2 hours
+Drive 135 km to Simien Mountains National Park, about 2 hours

 [English Guide]